Por una mujer

-Un canto a Galicia (A song to Galicia) is 1972 album by Julio Iglesias.
-The song of the same name which is actually sung in the Galician language also known as Gallego, and it was one of Iglesias's best known hits which led to him being known all over Europe and one of the top three artists in Latin America by 1975.
-Billboard cites it as Iglesias's "first big sales success", and that he also recorded it in Japanese and German, with notable success in Europe, Japan and Mexico.
+Por una mujer (By a woman) is 1972 studio album by Julio Iglesias.
+The title song, sung in the Galician language, it was one of Iglesias's greatest hits, and led to his fame in Europe and Latin America; by 1975 he was one of the top three artists in Latin America5.
+Billboard cites it as Iglesias's "first big sales success", and that he also recorded it in Japanese and German, with success in Europe, Japan and Mexico.